Democrats File Lawsuit Alleging Trump-Russia Collusion

 This is a civil complaint, not a criminal one, so in terms of potential criminal prosecution of persons named in the suit – absolutely nothing.

-However, as ABC News notes, the lawsuit essentially mirrors the case for collusion that FBI Special Counsel Robert Mueller is currently trying to put together.
+However, as ABC News notes, the lawsuit essentially mirrors the case for collusion that FBI special counsel Robert Mueller is currently trying to put together.

 What Does The DNC Want Out Of This?

 Several things.
-First, they want “unspecified monetary damages” that will be determined in court, that will include any “monetary gain” accrued by the defendants as a result of the alleged hacking.
+First, they want “unspecified monetary damages” that will be determined in court and will include any “monetary gain” accrued by the defendants as a result of the alleged hacking.
 Second, they want a legal declaration that the defendants did engage in criminal behavior.
-Third, the suit seeks injunction and restraining orders against the defendants using any other information or materials they gained in the hack; and finally, they seek attorneys’ fees and any other monies or damages the court deems appropriate.
+Third, the suit seeks an injunction and restraining orders against the defendants using any other information or materials they gained in the hack.
+Finally, they seek attorneys’ fees and any other monies or damages the court deems appropriate.

 Will The Lawsuit Go Anywhere?